Why Join Resident Staff?

 These student leaders are identified through a peer-driven selection process and committed to building strong communities that value the University's traditions of honor and student self-governance.
 From structured programs to informal peer advising, RAs and SRs support the physical well-being of students and their academic, social, and emotional development.

-These 240 resident staff members are supervised and directed by undergraduate Co-Chairs who work with students and the Housing & Residence Life area coordinators and deans to develop the vision for the residence life program.
+These 240 resident staff members are supervised and directed by undergraduate Co-Chairs who work with students and the Housing & Residence Life professional staff to develop the vision for the residence life program.

 RAs are required to plan programs in six categories for students living in their areas: